A Guide to Graduate Computer Science Courses

 • User-centered research

 There are many computer science specializations available at the graduate level, with new possibilities always developing as technology advances and computing needs change.
 Graduate schools work hard to keep up, but it is important to look closely at what each university offers.
 Faculty members, class size, and career opportunities are all important factors when choosing a graduate school — but do not forget the computer science degree program itself!
-For instance, if you are interested in computational biology, make sure the universities and colleges you are looking at have programs in that specialization.
+For instance, if you are interested in computational biology, make sure the universities and colleges you are looking at have computer science courses in that specialization.
 Talk to your undergraduate advisors and recent alumni to hear first-hand experiences.
 If you can, schedule a visit to the university campus to get informed.

 What Can You Do With a Master’s Degree in Computer Science?